Revill74/severn_bridges/README.md

 # severn_bridges
-A program that scrapes the Severn Bridges website for its status and outputs it
+A program that scrapes the Severn Bridges website for its status and outputs it to a streamlit web app